Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

-Physics can be described simply as the study of our universe and an equation as a piece of maths relating physical quantities e.g. mass, energy, temperature.
-The rules of our universe, technically speaking physical laws, are almost all written down in the form of equations.
+Physics can be described simply as the study of our universe and an equation as a piece of maths relating physical quantities, e.g. mass, energy, and temperature.
+The rules of our universe—technically speaking physical laws are almost all written down in the form of equations.
 The concept of relating the artistic (and subjective) idea of beauty to these mathematical statements may at first seem strange and unnecessary.
-However, to many physicists the concept is not merely a side effect of their theories but it is intrinsic to a good theory.
+However, to many physicists, the concept is not merely a side effect of their theories but is intrinsic to a good theory.

 Paul Dirac - "A physical law must possess mathematical beauty."